Objective of the Program

 Submission of applications by students from other veterinary schools is encouraged.

-Students will receive a stipend of $6,500 for the summer period, which will include $1,200 for travel.
+Students will receive an awarded amount of $6,500 for the summer period, which will include $1,200 for travel.

 Required Extracurricular activities